Yes. Noise cancelling headphones can work without music, but be careful which headphones you choose as some are more effective than others.

 If you want to block out the sound of a baby crying don’t expect too much of noise cancelling headphones when you are using them without music.

-With that said, they’ll work great if you need them to combat your partners snoring.
+With that said, they’ll work great if you need them to block out the sound of your partner snoring.

 There aren’t any headphones that can currently block out all sounds so it is worth considering which features are most important to you.